CodeYourFuture/syllabus/docs/finalproject/week-3/lesson.md

 See [Week 2](../week-2/lesson) for instructions for this week.
 You are working as a team to deliver a product, so will continue using that format through the Final Projects

-### Check In: how is the contribuitions of all team members so far?
+### Check In: how are the contributions of all team members so far?

 It's important to evaluate our contributions to the group.
 Here's what we expect: